Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 #### Access permissions

 Currently, only published assets from your AEM Assets are indexed.
-All data indexed using the Adobe Experience Manager Assets Copilot connector is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+All data indexed using the Adobe Experience Manager Assets Copilot tor is visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ### Content